 All it took to get these systems in place was a problem that required a solution and flexible risk-taking stakeholders who came up with answers.

 Why can’t I work from the road?
 In fact, I watched a fascinating presentation from Wandering Jon at the Word Camp Orange County 2014 where he shared how he does exactly that.
 John designs websites and solves IT problems from wherever he happens to be that day–a beach in Thailand, the mountains in Tibet or his own backyard.
 Where he is no longer impacts the way he delivers on workplace promises.
+We also very much recommend using a virtual office to hide your postal address if you run your business from home, you also can look for an office space near your home, check here more info.
+We have started using the top-rated virtual office London has available and we have loved how it works so if you need a virtual office then have a look at them.

 Here’s what I came up with that I either currently use or am going to arrange: